Privacy Policy

 We only view your Data when we must

 All Data managed by LudoKit is technically viewable by LudoKit staff.
-That is necessary for us to provide support to you, for us to evaluate security issues and Code of Conduct violations, and for us to diagnose general issues with LudoKit.
+That is necessary for us to provide support to you, provide LudoKit's functionality, evaluate security issues and Code of Conduct violations, and diagnose general issues with LudoKit.

 We make the following commitments: